Roof inspection after a storm, a short guide

 Inspect fall protection systems after a storm

-If you have no fall protection on your roof yet, there are temporary fall prevention solutions available to ensure safety while inspecting the roof.
+No fall protection on your roof?
+There are temporary fall prevention solutions available to ensure safety while inspecting the roof.
 Options include temporary anchor points or temporary edge protection such as guardrails.

 When the fall protection system is still in good condition or when you receive confirmation that the system is still safe to use you can send up people to further inspect the roof.